 Acupuncture services cover necessary routine care.
 You must use contracted plan providers.
-You are covered for routine acupuncture services.
+You are covered for up to 30 visits per year of acupuncture services (combined with routine/non-Medicare-covered chiropractic services).

 You do not need a referral for an initial acupuncture visit.
 Any subsequent visits require prior authorization.